TIBCOSoftware/flogo/docs/content/extensions-developer/continuously-testing-flogo-activities.md

 ---
 date: 2016-04-09T16:50:16+02:00
 title: Continuously testing Flogo activities
-weight: 40
+weight: 20
 ---

-Depending on where you store the source code and how publicly you want to have the code available you have a few options.
-In this post I'll use [Jenkins](https://jenkins.io/) to show how I can test activities with a local git server and I'll use [Travis-CI](travis-ci.org) for activities on GitHub
+Depending on where you store the source code and how publicly you want to have the code available you have a few options to continuously testing Flogo activities.
+Let's look at [Jenkins](https://jenkins.io/) when using a local git server and [Travis-CI](travis-ci.org) for activities on GitHub

 ## Intro
-Before we begin let me quickly walk through my project structure as some of the scripts are based on that structure.
-I like to structure my extensions to Flogo in a category and have separate folders for activities and triggers.
+The project structure we'll use has separate folders for activities and triggers.
 A sample layout would look like this:
 ```
 ├───<Repo root>
 │   └───activity